On Left regular bands and real Conic-Line arrangements: CL arrangements: Chamber counting

+\begin{remark} \rm{ Zaslavsky \cite[Theorem 7.1]{Z2} offers a different way for computing the number of chambers induced by a CL arrangement $\A$.
+However, this formula computes the number of chambers directly and does not give a recursion as in Proposition \ref{prop-res-del-CL} (which is similar to his original chamber counting formula for line arrangements).
+Indeed, computing $|\C(\A)| - |\C(\A^H)|$ from Zaslavsky's formula for a CL arrangement will depend on whether $H$ is a line, a parabola or an ellipse.
+For example, if $H$ is a line or a parabola, then we get that: where the set $\{v_j\}$ is the set of intersection points (in $L(\A)$) on $H$.
+Note that the rightmost equality is due to the fact that $H$ is a line or a parabola (by Proposition \ref{rem-1.3}(2)). } \end{remark}

+\begin{remark} \rm{ There are several other restriction-deletion theorems with respect to CL arrangements in other contexts, which might be connected to the generalization of Zaslavsky's restriction-deletion chamber counting formula.
+We survey some of them here.

-\begin{remark} \rm{ In a recent paper of Schenck and Tohaneanu \cite{ST}, the existence of other restriction-deletion theorems with respect to the module of $\A$-derivations $D(\A)$ for a CL arrangement $\A$ was proven.
+Schenck and Tohaneanu \cite{ST} proved the existence of other restriction-deletion theorems with respect to the module of $\A$-derivations $D(\A)$ for a CL arrangement $\A$ (for its definition, see the Appendix in Section \ref{sec-app2} below).
 However, the connection between these theorems and the results we have obtained with respect to a deleted or restricted CL arrangement is not clear.

-First, the restriction-deletion theorems in \cite[Theorem 2.5 and Theorem 3.4]{ST} can be applied only for free quasihomogeneous triples $\left( \A^H, \A, \A_H \right)$ (where $H \in \A$; note that line arrangements are always quasihomogeneous).
-However, the restriction-deletion proposition for chamber counting (see Proposition \ref{prop-res-del-CL}) works for any CL arrangement, and the restriction-deletion proposition for $\LL_0(\A)$ (see Section 3) can be applied only when $\LL_0(\A)$ is an LRB.
+First, the restriction-deletion theorems in \cite[Theorem 2.5 and Theorem 3.4]{ST} for the module of $\A$-derivations $D(\A)$ can be applied only for free quasihomogeneous (see \cite[Definition 1.6]{ST}) triples $\left( \A^H, \A, \A_H \right)$ (where $H \in \A$; note that line arrangements are always quasihomogeneous).
+However, the restriction-deletion proposition for chamber counting (see Proposition \ref{prop-res-del-CL}) works for all CL arrangements, and the restriction-deletion proposition for $\LL_0(\A)$ (see Proposition \ref{prsEmbed}) can be applied only when $\LL_0(\A)$ is an LRB.

-Second, for deleting a component $H$, the chamber counting restriction-deletion formula (Proposition \ref{prop-res-del-CL}) depends on the number of 1-dimensional faces in $\LL(\A)$ on this component having the same sign in $\LL_0(\A)$, a number which does not appear on the restriction-deletion theorem for $D(\A)$ for deleting a component (see \cite[Theorem 2.5]{ST}).
+Second, for deleting a component $H$, the restriction-deletion chamber counting formula (Proposition \ref{prop-res-del-CL}) depends on the number of 1-dimensional faces in $\LL(\A)$ on this component which are equivalent under $\sim$, an equivalence relation which does not appear in the restriction-deletion theorem for $D(\A)$ for deleting a component (see \cite[Theorem 2.5]{ST}).